Placide-lab/Fluoride-contamination-in-Rwanda/README.md

-Random Forest to predict residual aluminium (Al) in water
+Random Forest regressor to predict residual aluminium (Al) in water